utiasSTARS/ROB498-flight/instructions/hardware/orange_cube_plus.md

 Empty voltage -> 3.5
 ```

-* Next, measure and record the voltage of your LiPo reported by an external device such as a multimeter, LiPo checker, or the LiPo charger.
+* Next, measure and record the voltage of your LiPo using a multimeter, a LiPo checker, or the LiPo charger.

 *  Click `Calculate`` next to the Voltage divider field.